T'Chaka: Powers and abilities

 Upon eating a special heart-shaped herb, his natural powers are enhanced.
 T'Chaka possesses superhuman strength, speed, agility, stamina, durability, reflexes, and senses.
 He is also an expert martial artist, a known weapons expert, a skilled marksman, an expert tracker and hunter, and a master tactician outside of his mutant powers.

 Weaknesses

-T'Chaka's heightened senses cause bright lights, loud noises, & strong smells to potentially overwhelm him.
+T'Chaka's heightened senses cause bright lights, loud noises, and strong smells to potentially overwhelm him.

 Other versions

 Ultimate Marvel

 In the Ultimate Marvel universe, T'Chaka's full name was T'Chaka Udaku.
 In addition to T'Challa, he was also the father of M'Baku.

+Ultimate Universe

+An alternate universe variant of T'Chaka from Earth-6160 appears in "Ultimate Invasion".
+This version was killed by a suicide bomber working for Ra and Khonshu.